CMMC Level 2 Compliance: How to Meet Requirements + Checklist

 CMMC Level 2 compliance requirements

-At Level 2, the DoD expects contractors to demonstrate a mature and well-documented approach to security, grounded in the 110 controls and associated 320 assessment objectives defined by NIST 800-171.
+At Level 2, the DoD expects contractors to demonstrate a mature and well-documented approach to security, grounded in the 110 requirements and associated 320 assessment objectives defined by NIST 800-171.
 Below, we’ll walk through the key requirements that organizations must implement and maintain to achieve CMMC Level 2 certification.

-1. Implement all 110 NIST 800-171 security controls
+2. Implement all 110 NIST 800-171 security requirements

 - Access Control